jps-help/puppet-dconf/README.md

 ```
 ### Configure dconf with hiera
 This module can also be configured entirely using hiera.
-To configure the above with hiera, use the following snippet:
+To configure the above example using only hiera, try the following snippet:
 ```
 dconf::profiles:
   'user':